 - NTHS - National Technical Honor Society

-Nearly 75,000 students join these seven organizations annually.
+More than 85,000 students join these seven organizations annually.
 These organizations afford them the opportunity to participate in both leadership and skill contests at the local, state, and national levels.
-Visit the CareerTech student organizations webpage for more information.

 Success Starts on the Front Line